molefrog/wouter/README.md

 <Router ssrSearch={request.search}>{/* SSR! */}</Router>
 ```

+Refer to [Server-Side Rendering](#server-side-rendering-support-ssr) for more info on rendering and hydration.

 ### `useRouter`: accessing the router object

 If you're building advanced integration, for example custom location hook, you might want to get